CQuinn8/R-batchtools-ML-demo/SDM_tutorial.md

 All required packages should be in your wd under /R/3.5/. cd to this directory to verify we have R libraries copied there.

-## 3. Using R batchtools for machine learning: tree species distribution modeling
+## 3a.
+Using R batchtools for machine learning: tree species distribution modeling
-Now that you have rstudio open, the git repo cloned, and batchtools dependencies properly installed in your directory we can walk through a species modeling example using two U.S. tree species (jack pine and sand pine) and two machine learning algorithms (random forest and multiple adaptive regression splines [MARS]).
+Now that you have rstudio open, the git repo cloned, and batchtools dependencies properly installed in your directory we can walk through a species modeling example using two U.S. tree species (Table Maple Pine and Sugar Maple) and two machine learning algorithms (random forest and multiple adaptive regression splines [MARS]).

 In our cloned git repo folder, open "batchtools_example.R".
 Make sure that RStudio was opened from monsoon while in the git repo folder.
 #### Section 1: